Naïma Moreira-Laliberté

 Naïma Moreira-Laliberté (born October 30, 1996) is a Canadian Equestrian Team athlete in dressage.
-She is reigning Pan American Games champion in team dressage, when she won gold in 2019 in Lima with Jill Irving, Tina Irwin, and Lindsay Kellock.
+She was the reigning Pan American Games champion in team dressage, when she won gold in 2019 in Lima with Jill Irving, Tina Irwin, and Lindsay Kellock.
+In November 2024, she won the Grand Prix Freestyle at the Royal Agricultural Winter Fair, scoring 75.745%.

 Moreira-Laliberté was born in Montreal and grew up in Outremont, Quebec.
 She is the daughter of Canadian businessman Guy Laliberté.